RetroReversing/retroReversing/pages/ps1/CrashBandicoot.md

 ## Avoiding Playstaitons RAM limitations
 One of the main technical limitations was taking many megabytes of data and placing it in the Playstations' limited RAM.
 To do this many parts of the level were pre-calculated.
 In fact some of these pre-calculations were so complex that it would take several hours for a single level to process even when that was being distributed over eight computers [^1]!

 These techniques managed to compress levels that were 128 megabytes in size down to a measly 12 megabytes.
-While that is impressive, the levels however would then need to be dynamically loaded to fit into the Playstations two megabytes of RAM.
+While that is impressive, the levels however would then need to be dynamically loaded to fit into the Playstation's two megabytes of RAM.

-This would have to be done seamlessly to keep the framerate stable and the developers even went as far as controlling the physical layout of the bytes on the cd-rom a large file exists in the game that serves no purpose but to push the game's data to the outside of the disk since this area of the disk moves faster data here could be read quicker so that everything could be loaded by the time crash ended up in those levels.
+This would have to be done seamlessly to keep the frame-rate stable and the developers even went as far as controlling the physical layout of the bytes on the cd-rom a large file exists in the game that serves no purpose but to push the game's data to the outside of the disk since this area of the disk moves faster data here could be read quicker so that everything could be loaded by the time Crash ended up in those levels.

-Other optimizations such as re-using the same variables to save individual bytes in memory were used to great effect and in the end crash bandicoot used up almost all of the 2MB of RAM but with just four bytes to spare [^1].
+Other optimisations such as re-using the same variables to save individual bytes in memory were used to great effect and in the end crash bandicoot used up almost all of the 2MB of RAM but with just four bytes to spare [^1].

-## How did crash pack entire games into so little memory
-<a href="http://www.quora.com/How-did-game-developers-pack-entire-games-into-so-little-memory-twenty-five-years-ago/answer/Dave-Baggett?srid=z9ZA&share=1">See Dave-Baggett's excellent answer to this question here!</a>
+{% include link-to-other-site.html url="http://www.quora.com/How-did-game-developers-pack-entire-games-into-so-little-memory-twenty-five-years-ago/answer/Dave-Baggett?srid=z9ZA&share=1" description="See Dave-Baggett's excellent post on more optimizations made to Crash Bandicoot!" image="/public/consoles/Sony Playstation.png" title="More Memory Optimizations for Crash"  %}

 ---
 # Left over content
-The Cutting Room Floor has a very details page listing all of the unused assets available in the game and is highly reccomended to check out: [Crash Bandicoot - The Cutting Room Floor](https://tcrf.net/Crash_Bandicoot)
+The Cutting Room Floor has a very details page listing all of the unused assets available in the game and is highly recommended to check out: [Crash Bandicoot - The Cutting Room Floor](https://tcrf.net/Crash_Bandicoot)

 # References